hbctraining/variant_analysis/lessons/05_sequence_alignment_theory.md

 If so, go ahead and submit the our `sbatch` script to the cluster:

 ```
-sbatch bwa_alignment_normal.sbatch
+$ sbatch bwa_alignment_normal.sbatch
 ```

 ## Creating Tumor `sbatch` script

-Now we are going to replace all of the instances of "normal" with "tumor" using a `sed` command just like we did in the previous `FastQC` exercise.
+W are going to replace all of the instances of "normal" with "tumor" using a `sed` command just like we did in the previous `FastQC` exercise.
 Therefore, we can call `sed` and redirect the output to a file called `bwa_alignment_tumor.sbatch` using:

 ```
-sed 's/normal/tumor/g' bwa_alignment_normal.sbatch >  bwa_alignment_tumor.sbatch
+$ sed 's/normal/tumor/g' bwa_alignment_normal.sbatch >  bwa_alignment_tumor.sbatch
 ```

 If we look at the output with:

 ```
-cat bwa_alignment_tumor.sbatch
+$ cat bwa_alignment_tumor.sbatch
 ```

 Then it should look like this: